abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-nginx-ingress-controller.md

     name: http
 ```

-Then Create your new `service/http-router`
+Create the new `service/http-router`:

 ```
 kubectl apply -f http-router.yaml -n abcdesktop
 ```

-You should read on stdout
+You should see the following output:

 ```
 service/http-router created
 ```

-Now check that the service type is `ClusterIP`
+Verify that the service type has changed to `ClusterIP`:

 ```
 kubectl get svc http-router -n abcdesktop
 ```

-You should read on stdout
+You should see the following output:

 ```
 NAME          TYPE        CLUSTER-IP     EXTERNAL-IP   PORT(S)          AGE http-router   ClusterIP   10.0.132.230   <none>        443/TCP,80/TCP   5s